arctarus44/canopsis/sources/python/schema/doc/tr__schema.rst

 To load schema API looks into the configuration file and return a schema.
 It identify schema by their unique id (ex: name, key, ...).
-Raise an error if non existing id.
+Raise an error if non existing document.

 .. _TR__Schema_Dictionary_Schema: